DRURY TOWNSHIP FLAG

 A couple of instances have occurred in the township regarding right-of-way for our roads typically occurring in the winter months as it relates to snow removal and keeping our roads clear and safe.
 Please refer to the Highway Department section on this website for more information as it relates to the right-of-way for your township roads.
 It's important for all citizens of the township to understand the rules and regulations regarding this.

 See information about our Drury township roads in the Highway section of this website.

-The following are some highlights of how your tax dollars were spent in 2019-2020:
+The following are some highlights of how your tax dollars are spent:

-- We used approximately 250 tons of cinders last winter and will haul that amount or more in for the upcoming season.
+- We plan to haul 250 tons of cinders for the upcoming season.

-- This year the plan is to resurface 3 miles of seal coat.
+- This year we hauled 290 tons of chips to resurface 1.3 miles of seal coat roads.

 - Have a high school senior that needs more money for college?
 Check out the Special Services Section of our website for more information on the Township Officials of Illinois (TOI) Scholarship Program.
 This is always due in March.